 - GLAMOR APARTMENT AT ST. MARCO SQUARE – Elegant and comfortable apartment, located on the first floor of a historic building, it is a quiet and modern apartment that sleeps up to 4 people, ideal for a family

 When looking for things to do in Venice, some of the simplest moments can be the most memorable.
-Make sure to relax and enjoy a coffee or hot Chocolate in San Marco Square.
+Make sure to relax and enjoy a coffee or hot chocolate in the Square.
 Even though it will probably be the most expensive coffee or hot chocolate you’ve ever had, I recommend it.
 Quadra Café often has a classical quartet playing in front of it.

 5. Ponte Di Rialto